-An oral qualifying examination will be given at the end of the final seminar while students are still on campus.
+An oral qualifying examination will be given following the final seminar and after completion of individual guided study.

 Upon completion of the Core Seminar Hours (with at least a 3.0 GPA in those seminars), each candidate will take the qualifying exam.
-The exam will be a response to an assigned written case study.
-The case study is designed to call upon all the student has experienced at this point in the D.Min. program in the manner of a "capstone" summary.
 "Qualifying" in this context means to show sufficient performance and promise to stay enrolled in the Doctor of Ministry degree program.
 The D.Min.
-Admissions Committee and/or the chair of the candidate's Doctoral committee will administer the exam.
+Director and/or the chair of the candidate's Doctoral committee will administer the exam.
 Results of the exam will be recorded in writing with the D.Min.
 Program Director.